 Biometric data as Hardware token for RWTH Single Sign-On (WebAuthn/FIDO2)

-1. Requirements for the use of the hardware token
+- Requirements for using a hardware token

-3. Device configuration
+- Device configuration

-1. Requirements for the use of the hardware token
+1. Requirements for using a hardware token

-3. Device configuration
+2. Device configuration

 Setup for Apple devices